OCFL/ocfl-java/README.md

 You may want to apply constraints if you are concerned about portability between filesystems.
 For example, disallowing `:` and `\` characters.
 * **logicalPathMapper**: `LogicalPathMapper` implementations are used to map logical paths to safe content paths.
 By default, logical paths are mapped directly to content paths without making any changes.
+See `LogicalPathMappers` for more pre-configured options, such as `LogicalPathMappers.percentEncodingWindowsMapper()`, which percent-encodes a handful of characters that are problematic on Windows.
 * **digestThreadPoolSize**: Sets the size of the thread pool that's used to calculate digests.
 By default, the thread pool size is equal to the number of available processors.
 * **copyThreadPoolSize**: Sets the size of the thread pool that's used for copying/moving files.
 By default, the thread pool